-The exhibition UUMMANNAQ, installed in the museum’s Column Gallery, shows around 12 paintings, 18 ink drawings and a few entries from the artist’s diary.
-It keeps in line with the museum’s interest in contemporary painting and the cultural and political currents of the time.
+The exhibition UUMMANNAQ was installed in the museum’s Column Gallery and showed around 12 paintings, 18 ink drawings and a few entries from the artist’s diary.
+The exhibition keeps in line with the museum’s interest in contemporary painting and the cultural and political currents of the time.

 DAILY LIFE AMID SPECTACULAR SCENERY

 Louisiana’s exhibition was the result of the impressions Liu Xiaodong took home with him after a journey to Greenland in 2017.
 In Uummannaq he met local residents and not least the children from a orphanage – the world’s northernmost.

 Liu’s works were created on the spot in Uummannaq.
 The large paintings as well as a number of studies and portraits in small formats are thus specifically tied to the location and show the hunting culture and social life amidst the magnificent natural surroundings.
 In a broader sense the works, with all their human presence, are also a proposal for figurative painting today and a document with extra relevance for a Danish public.